nadigerdivya/Interview_Questions/README.md

 Javascript
 --------------------
-1. Differences in ES6 and ES7?
+1. Difference between ES6 and ES7?
+Difference between ES5 and ES6?
 2. Difference between == and ===?
 3. What is object in JS?
 4. What is Map?